 Access the results in the poster presented at the EORTC-AACR-NCI Conference (October 2019)

-- Initiated in 2019, the DRIIV-1b study is currently evaluating AsiDNA™ in combination with carboplatin, and carboplatin plus paclitaxel in patients eligible to such treatments.
+- Initiated in 2019, the DRIIV-1b study is currently evaluating AsiDNA™ in combination with carboplatin, and carboplatin plus paclitaxel in patients with advanced metastatic tumors.
 Preliminary results from the first cohort with carboplatin alone have shown good tolerance, stabilized disease and increased durations of treatment vs. previous treatment lines.
-Further results are expected in 2020.
+Favorable preliminary results obtained in 2020 showed promising efficacy signals.
+A randomized phase 2 trial of this combination in a selected high unmet need indication is scheduled to start in 2021.